dzackgarza/Notes/Research/Notes/ReadingGeneral/2019-04-14 Gimbal Lock.md

 nice way instead.
 It turns out that such a surjective map can be constructed, but from the above discussion, we know that injectivity will have to fail, and it is this phenomenon which introduces the singularities that result in gimbal lock.
-When writing out such a map, this singular points will be to coordinates at which the map will be less than full rank.
+When writing out such a map, this singular points will be to coordinates at which the map will be less than full rank, and fail to be a local homeomorphism in neighborhoods of these points.

 To explicitly construct such a map, we'll identify $SO(3, \RR)$ with $\RP^3$ and look for an $h': T^3 \to \RP^3$